artemious3/lignum/docs/DB.md

  - Graph must be connected

- - Graph is nonempty (???)
+ - Graph is nonempty

- - Graph must be a tree : no cycles are allowed.
+ - Graph must be a tree : no cycles are allowed [^1]

- - In couple person1_id is always nonzero.
+ - For any couple person1_id =/= 0.

-## Removing element

-In order node to be removed properly, it should basically be a leaf.
+ - If person is in couple (person1_id, 0), this couple is the ONLY they consist.[^2]

+ - Couple (person1_id, 0) is REQUIRED to have children.
+If some operation resulted in opposite, couple must be removed.

+[^1]: Incests can be handled by duplicating one of relatives with special mark (TBD)

+[^2] : It's unclear how multiple _unkown_ partners or even one unkown and multile known partners should be rendered.